frank2889/lucy-world/markets/README.md

   language-only route (`/en`, `/nl`, etc.) that the frontend already serves.
 - `alternate` — additional hreflang entries.
 Keep this to `x-default` when no cross-market links are required.
+- `cro` — optional CRO hints (sticky CTA copy, overlay headline) used by the frontend when a visitor arrives with this market fingerprint.

 `payments.json` uses this structure: